Bylaws

 Section 1.
 Introduction.
 There shall be three governance teams: Leadership Team, Oversight Team, and Finance Team.

 Section 2.
 Qualifications.
 All governance team members shall be natural persons.
 Only one spouse of a given married couple may serve on any one of the three governance teams.
-At a future point in the growth of the organization, the Leadership Team may determine that only one spouse of a given married couple may serve on any of the three governance teams and not just on anyone.
-A member must demonstrate an interest in the purposes and activities of the Corporation and must be interested in donating his or her time, advice, skill, energy, and support in furtherance of the Corporation and its purposes and activities.
+A member must demonstrate an interest in the purposes and activities of the Corporation and must be interested in donating his or her time, advice, skill, energy, and support in furtherance of the Corporation’s purposes and activities.

-- Any vacancy occurring on any of the governance teams by reason of mid-term resignation, removal, death, or otherwise shall be filled by the affirmative vote of a majority of the voting (non-compensated) members of the Leadership Team.
+3. Vacancies.
+Any vacancy occurring on any of the governance teams by reason of mid- term resignation, removal, death, or otherwise shall be filled by the affirmative vote of a majority of the members of the Governance Team.
 A member elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.
 The term of office of a member elected to fill a vacancy shall commence upon election.

 ARTICLE VII.
 LEADERSHIP TEAM (BOARD OF DIRECTORS)

-- The Treasurer shall keep or cause to be kept the financial records of the Corporation and to produce any or all financial records to the Finance team upon request.
+3. The Treasurer (not a Corporate Officer) shall keep or cause to be kept the financial records of the Corporation and to produce any or all financial records for the Finance team upon request.
 The Treasurer shall have the right to appoint someone not part of the Team to assist in keeping the financial records of the Corporation, subject to approval by the other Team members.

-- Ensuring adequate resources for operation of the Corporation.
+2. Ensuring adequate resources for the operation of the Corporation.

-- Review all recommendations for missionary gifts submitted by the Executive Team and approve, deny or request additional information, subject to input by the Finance Team.
+5. Review all recommendations for missionary gifts and approve, deny, or request additional information, subject to input by the Finance Team.

 Anything in these Bylaws to the contrary notwithstanding, the Leadership Team is not empowered to perform any activity on behalf of the Corporation not permitted to be carried on by an organization exempt from Federal income taxation under Section 501(c)(3) of the United States Internal Revenue Code.

-Section 5.
+Section 4.
 Compensation.
-All voting members of the Team shall serve without compensation except that they shall be allowed reasonable advancement or reimbursement of expenses incurred in the performance of their duties.
+All members of the Leadership Team shall serve without compensation except that they shall be allowed reasonable advancement or reimbursement of expenses incurred in the performance of their duties.

 ARTICLE VIII.
 MEETINGS OF THE LEADERSHIP TEAM

 Section 2.
 Annual Meeting.
-The annual meeting of the Team shall be held in Florida on a day in November of each year unless the Team by resolution designates a different time.
+The annual meeting of the Governance Team shall be held in Florida on a day in November of each year unless the Leadership Team by resolution designates a different time.

 Section 3.
 Regular Meetings.
-In addition to the annual meeting, regular meetings of the Team shall be held at least eight (8) times annually or at more frequent intervals as the Team or President may designate.
+In addition to the annual meeting, regular meetings of the Team shall be held a minimum of eight (8) times annually or at more frequent intervals as the Leadership Team or President may designate.

 Section 4.
 Notice of Meetings.
 A notice of each meeting of the Team shall be electronically mailed by one of the Officers according to the type of meeting as described herein above.
 The notice will state the purpose of the meeting and the time and place it is to be held, which includes the dial-in or video call-in instructions if a meeting is by electronic means.
 Such a notice will be sufficient for that meeting and any adjournment thereof.